wso2/kubernetes-is/helm/is-with-analytics/README.md

 # Helm Charts for deployment of WSO2 Identity Server with Analytics

 ## Prerequisites

-* In order to use these Kubernetes resources, you will need an active [Free Trial Subscription](https://wso2.com/free-trial-subscription) from WSO2 since the referring Docker images hosted at docker.wso2.com contains the latest updates and fixes for WSO2 Enterprise Identity Server.
-You can sign up for a Free Trial Subscription [here](https://wso2.com/free-trial-subscription).<br><br>
+In order to use WSO2 Helm resources, you need an active WSO2 subscription.
+If you do not possess an active WSO2 subscription already, you can sign up for a WSO2 Free Trial Subscription from [here](https://wso2.com/free-trial-subscription).<br><br>

 * Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Helm](https://github.com/kubernetes/helm/blob/master/docs/install.md)
 (and Tiller) and [Kubernetes client](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in order to run the